knuckleswtf/scribe-js/docs/documenting/documenting-api-information.md

 ..
 Important:: Scribe uses your specified authentication information in three places:

    - Generating an "Authentication" section in your docs
-   - Adding authentication parameters to your example requests (only for endpoints marked as :code:`@authenticated`)
+   - Adding authentication parameters to your example requests for endpoints marked as :code:`@authenticated` (or if you have with :code:`auth.default` = true)
-   - Adding the necessary auth parameters with the specified value to response calls (only for endpoints marked as :code:`@authenticated`)
+   - Adding the necessary auth parameters with the specified value to response calls for endpoints marked as :code:`@authenticated` (or if you have with :code:`auth.default` = true)
 ```

 Here's how you'd configure auth with a query parameter named `apiKey`: